Skip to Content Top

 Facing Discrimination for a Disability?
 Call (646) 490-0221 Today!

 No employee with a disability can be discriminated against by their employer.
-This mandate is regulated by law at all levels, including federal, state, and local jurisdictions.
+This mandate is enforced by law at federal, state, and local levels.

-Unlawful discrimination against you based on a disability or perceived disability will only cease once you stand up for your rights as an employee in New York.
-At Schwartz Perry & Heller LLP, our New York City disability discrimination attorneys can guide you through this complicated legal process, right up to litigation in a courtroom.
+Unlawful discrimination based on a disability or perceived disability will only cease once you stand up for your rights as an employee in New York.
+At Schwartz Perry & Heller LLP, our New York City disability discrimination attorneys can guide you through this complex legal process, all the way to litigation in a courtroom.

 Why should you trust our experienced team of lawyers?